Lawyer: Education and training

+In other jurisdictions, particularly the United States and Canada, law is taught at the graduate level following the completion of an unrelated bachelor's degree.
+In America, the Americans Bar Association decides which law schools to approve for the purposes of admission to the bar.
+Law schools in the United States and Canada award graduating students a J.D.
+(Juris Doctor) as a professional degree.
+In a handful of U.S. states, one may become an attorney (a so-called country lawyer) by simply "reading law" and passing the bar examination, without having to attend law school first, although very few people actually become lawyers that way.

 The methods and quality of legal education vary widely.
 Some countries require extensive clinical training in the form of apprenticeships or special clinical courses.
 Others, like Venezuela, do not.
 A few countries prefer to teach through assigned readings of judicial opinions (the casebook method) followed by intense in-class cross-examination by the professor (the Socratic method).
-Many others have only lectures on highly abstract legal doctrines, which forces young lawyers to figure out how to actually think and write like a lawyer at their first apprenticeship (or job).
-Depending upon the country, a typical class size could range from five students in a seminar to five hundred in a giant lecture room.
-In the United States, law schools maintain small class sizes, and as such, grant admissions on a more limited and competitive basis.
+Many others focus on theoretical aspects of law, leaving the professional and practical training of lawyers to apprenticeship and employment contexts.

 Some countries, particularly industrialized ones, have a traditional preference for full-time law programs, while in developing countries, students often work full- or part-time to pay the tuition and fees of their part-time law programs.

-Law schools in developing countries share several common problems, such as an over reliance on practicing judges and lawyers who treat teaching as a part-time hobby (and a concomitant scarcity of full-time law professors); incompetent faculty with questionable credentials; and textbooks that lag behind the current state of the law by two or three decades.
+Law schools in developing countries share several common problems, such as an over reliance on practicing judges and lawyers who treat teaching as a part-time commitment, a concomitant scarcity of full-time law professors), incompetent faculty with underqualified credentials, and textbooks that lag behind the current state of the law.

 Earning the right to practice law

 Some jurisdictions grant a "diploma privilege" to certain institutions, so that merely earning a degree or credential from those institutions is the primary qualification for practicing law.
 Mexico allows anyone with a law degree to practice law.
 However, in a large number of countries, a law student must pass a bar examination (or a series of such examinations) before receiving a license to practice.
-In a handful of U.S. states, one may become an attorney (a so-called country lawyer) by simply "reading law" and passing the bar examination, without having to attend law school first (although very few people actually become lawyers that way).

 Some countries require a formal apprenticeship with an experienced practitioner, while others do not.
-For example, in South Africa it is required that in addition to obtaining an LL.B degree that person has to complete a year of pupillage under an experienced Advocate and have to be admitted to the bar to practice as an Advocate.
-Holders of an LL.B must have completed two years of clerkship under a principal Attorney (known as Articles) and passed all four board exams to be admitted as an "Attorney" and refer to themselves as such.
-A few jurisdictions still allow an apprenticeship in place of any kind of formal legal education (though the number of persons who actually become lawyers that way is increasingly rare).
+A few jurisdictions still allow an apprenticeship in place of any kind of formal legal education, though the number of persons who actually become lawyers that way is increasingly rare.
+Lawyer occupational licensing was found to increase legal costs.

-Some countries, such as Singapore, do not have any admission requirements for in-house counsel.